Embassy of Switzerland in Oman

 COVID-19: Important information for Swiss travelers in the Sultanate of Oman

 The World Health Organization declared the spread of the coronavirus (COVID-19) a pandemic.
 There is a risk of infection in all regions of the world.
-The Federal Council has therefore been recommending that Swiss travelers abroad return to their place of residence since March 16, 2020.
-On March 12, the Omani authorities recommended that tourists who were still in the country should leave the Sultanate as soon as possible.
+The Federal Council therefore recommends to avoid non-urgent travel abroad.

 Please register on the Travel Admin App (Itineris).
-If you are currently traveling in Oman as a tourist (not intended for permanent residents), please log in so that the Swiss Embassy can contact you if necessary.
+If you are currently traveling in Oman as a tourist (not intended for permanent residents), please log in so that the Embassy of Switzerland in Oman can contact you if necessary.
 Please make sure that the date of your trip is updated.
 After returning to Switzerland, please delete all details of your trip log in the app or online.

-The homepage of the Ministry of Health https://www.moh.gov.om/en/announcements provides information on the developments in the situation regarding the corona virus in Oman.
-The “Tarassud” app or Instagram under the account @omanimoh also provide accurate and timely information.
+The homepage of the Ministry of Health provides information on the developments in the situation regarding the Corona virus in Oman.
+The “Tarassud+” app or Instagram under the account @omanimoh also provide accurate and timely information.
 The Ministry of Health's hotline (call center) can be reached on +968 2444 1999.

 The situation regarding coronavirus in Oman, like everywhere, is changing rapidly.
 Therefore, please keep yourself informed about further measures of the Omani government on these channels.